mkumail1/baatcheetfinal/README.md

+## An android-based chat application efficiently programmed in Java and Firebase.

 INSTRUCTIONS:
 1. Download, install and configure Android Studio.
 2. Make a new project with the name 'BaatCheetFinal' and the package name as 'com.khab.finalCheetBaat'.